-The Missouri School of Dentistry and Oral Health’s innovative dental education program is a four-year curriculum.
-In the first two years, students focus on health sciences, clerkships in general dentistry, and dental simulation exercises.
-In the third and fourth years, students participate and practice in community-based health centers.
-The school places special emphasis on patient care experiences through simulation, integration of biomedical and clinical sciences, and problem-solving scenarios to achieve clinical experience and includes a strong component of public health, leadership, and practice.
+The Missouri School of Dentistry & Oral Health’s innovative dental education program is a four-year curriculum.
+In the first two years of the program, students focus on biomedical and human sciences, integration of oral medicine in the practice of dentistry, and preclinical simulation exercises.
+In the third and fourth years, students practice dentistry in community-based health centers.
+The D3 and D4 curriculum places special emphasis on patient care experiences through integration of biomedical and evidence-based dental sciences, and problem-solving scenarios to achieve clinical experience.
+MOSDOH’s curriculum includes a strong component in public health, leadership, and dental practice.

 In addition to the issues of oral health and the skills of dentistry, students are encouraged to become caring, community-minded healthcare providers.
-Graduates are expected to be leaders in their communities and managers of public, not-for-profit, and private sector oral health organizations.
+Graduates are expected to be leaders in their communities and a resources to public, not-for-profit, and private sector oral health organizations.